Concordia University Texas student using the computer lab on campusConcordia University Texas student using the computer lab on campus

 The Concordia Texas FAFSA school code is 003557

 At Concordia University Texas we understand that navigating the world of financial aid can be daunting.
-The Concordia Texas FAFSA school code is 003557.
-Our admissions counselors will walk you through every step of the financial aid process, and we wanted to share some changes that are happening with the FAFSA for the 2024-25 academic year.
+Our team will walk you through every step of the financial aid process, and we wanted to share some changes that have happened with the FAFSA for the 2024-25 academic year.

 Student studing in a hammock on campus